Find Affordable College Courses

 35 Yearly Graduations

-Holy Apostles College and Seminary comes in at #5 on our list of the most popular colleges offering master's degrees in philosophy and religious studies.
+Holy Apostles College and Seminary comes in at #5 on our list of the most popular colleges offering master's degrees in philosophy & religious studies.
 Each year, around 600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,000 per year, while in-state graduate students, on average, pay $4,500 per year.
-For the 2020-2021 academic year, 35 master's degrees were handed out to philosophy and religious studies majors at Holy Apostles College and Seminary.
-Of these students, 17% were women and 14% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $9,480 per year, while in-state graduate students, on average, pay $7,380 per year.
+During the most recent year for which we have data, 35 people received their master's degree in philosophy & religious studies from Holy Apostles College and Seminary.
+Around 20% of these students were from an underrepresented racial-ethnic group, and 14% were women.
+Those who complete their master's degree in philosophy & religious studies at Holy Apostles College and Seminary make a median salary of 53,160.

 #5